malariagen/mgenv/README.md

 git push
 ```

-- Come back here to https://github.com/malariagen/binder and you should now see an option to create a pull request for your new branch.
+- Come back here to https://github.com/malariagen/binder and you should now see a "Compare & pull request" button for your new branch.
 Click this.
 - Assuming this issue would be resolved by the pull request, include the text "resolves #10" in the PR description (replacing "10" with whatever is the issue number being resolved).
 This will mean that when the PR is merged, the corresponding issue will automatically get closed.

 ## Usage